-Professor Duanqing Pei is a stem cell biologist and serves as the Director General (President) at the Guangzhou Institutes of Biomedicine and Health (GIBH), Chinese Academy of Sciences, in Guangzhou, China.
-Professor Pei will present a Raine Lecture entitled: “Cell Fate Decisions during Somatic Cell Reprogramming” on 9 February 2017 at 12 pm at the McCusker Auditorium, Harry Perkins Institute of Medical Research.
+Professor David Findlay is is a cell and molecular biologist, and the Scientific Co-Director at the University of Adelaide Centre for Orthopaedic and Trauma Research (COTR).
+Professor Findlay will present a Raine Lecture entitled: “Osteoarthritis and bone: but I digress” on 28 November 2018 at 12.30 pm at McCusker Auditorium, Harry Perkins Institute of Medical Research.
 All welcome.